Call of Duty 2: Gameplay

 Call of Duty 2 is a first-person shooter that has a single-player story mode and a multiplayer mode.
 The player takes on the roles of several Allied protagonists in specific missions during World War II.
 The player can crouch and lie prone, and is able to scale low walls and other obstacles.

 The player can carry two firearms, and may swap them for others found on the battlefield.
 A gun's iron sights can be used to aim more accurately.
 Fragmentation and smoke grenades can be carried.
 Emplaced weapons such as machine guns and flak cannons are available in some locations.
 Some missions place the player in control of a tank.

-A compass on the heads-up display (HUD) shows allies, enemies, and markers that indicate locations the player must reach, areas to defend, or enemy cannons or tanks that the player must plant explosives on to disable.
+A compass on the heads-up display (HUD) shows allies, enemies, and markers that indicate locations the player must reach, areas to defend, or enemy artillery pieces or tanks that the player must plant explosives on to disable.

 The player has binoculars.
 Generally ignored during infantry-centric missions, they are useful for scouting and vital to the long-range use of the Crusader tanks and a mission in which the player must direct artillery fire to defend a town.

 Should the player take severe damage, the screen will turn red and the sound of the character's heartbeat will increase in volume; these indicate that the player's health is low.
 Health is only restored through automatic recharging when the player is not taking fire.
 Some attacks will kill the player instantly, such as nearby explosions by grenades or shells.
 A player who dies restarts from the last checkpoint.

 In April 2006, Infinity Ward released Call of Duty 2 Radiant, which allows a player to create their own multiplayer or single-player maps.
 The mapmaker includes Maya plug-in support, an effects editor, and an asset manager that allows custom models to be made and imported into the game, as well as custom effects.